scriptin/is-han/README.md

 #### ❓ Can I distinguish between Traditional and Simplified Chinese characters?

 In some cases, yes.
-In others, traditional and simplified variants share same code points.
+In others, traditional and simplified variants share the same code points.
 See [this article](https://r12a.github.io/scripts/chinese/).
 For a sufficiently big text, you can determine if it's traditional or simplified by looking for specific code points.